aguoietf/merged-ietf-ccamp-wdm-tunnel-yang/draft-bgk-ccamp-merged-wdm-tunnel.md

 --- abstract

-   This document defines a YANG model for managing flexi-grid optical tunnels (media-channels), complementing the information provided by the flexi-grid topology model.
+   This document defines a YANG model for managing multi-technology optical tunnels (media-channels), complementing the information provided by the flexi-grid topology model.

    The YANG data model defined in this document conforms to the Network Management Datastore Architecture (NMDA).